The Jews - God's witnesses

 How marvellous is the love of God, that despite repeated failure on the part of the nation of Israel, He is still forbearing and compassionate and has promised a re-gathering of His people from the world where they were scattered.
 In this they witness to the love and mercy of God, but also are undeniably a sure example of fulfilled Bible prophecy.
 Until 1948, the Jews had been living scattered throughout the world, often suffering persecution and oppression.
 But despite nearly 2000 years without a homeland, they have maintained a separate identity.
 Following the establishment of the modern state of Israel in 1948, many Jews have returned to the land.
 When Christ returns there will be complete regathering of the Jews to the land promised to their fathers.

-And so we read in Paul's letter to the Romans,
+Consequently, we read in Paul's letter to the Romans,